ibm-cloud-docs/vpc/troubleshooting.md

 ### Not authorized (401 or 403 error)
 {: #troubleshoot-not-authorized}

-Your account may not be authorized for VPC.
-Make sure you are using an account that has been onboarded.
+Your account might not be authorized for VPC.
+Make sure that you are using an account that has been onboarded.

 ### IAM token expired
 {: #troubleshoot-token-expired}

 The service is no longer returning any JSON, instead of just giving an HTTP "401 Unauthorized" to all requests.
-This error will happen after about an hour if your IAM token has expired.
-Refresh your IAM token by re-running `iam_token=$(ibmcloud iam oauth-tokens | awk '/IAM/{ print $4; }')`.
+This error occurs after about an hour if your IAM token has expired.
+Refresh your IAM token by rerunning `iam_token=$(ibmcloud iam oauth-tokens | awk '/IAM/{ print $4; }')`.

 ### Cannot create resources
 {: #troubleshoot-cannot-create}

-If you cannot create a VPC or other resources, make sure the owner of the account has granted you the correct [permissions](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources#managing-user-permissions-for-vpc-resources).
+If you cannot create a VPC or other resources, make sure that the owner of the account has granted you the correct [permissions](/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources#managing-user-permissions-for-vpc-resources).

 ### No response from API
 {: #troubleshoot-no-response}